Dream Interpretation · Sleep Neuroscience · Somatic Decoding

 LeDoux · The Emotional Brain

-The water that rises
+that rises

 It’s not really about water.
 It’s about the specific quality of something you can’t get above — that low-grade pressure you’ve been carrying for weeks, the kind where you’re functioning fine on the outside and quietly exhausted on the inside.
 Your brain translates that into rising water because water that surrounds you is the most physically accurate image it has for that exact feeling.